Directed by: Christopher McQuarrie || Produced by: Tom Cruise, J. J. Abrams, Bryan Burk, David Ellison, Dana Goldberg

-All in all, Rogue Nation is yet another triumph for the Mission: Impossible series.
+All in all, Rogue Nation is yet another win for the Mission: Impossible series.
 Despite some obvious concessions made for the bloodless PG-13 rating here and there, Christopher McQuarrie’s latest sequel has the balls to go with its cannon and continues the series’ resurgence into some of the best blockbuster thrills modern Hollywood has to offer.
 007, the ball is in your court, now.

 SUMMARY & RECOMMENDATION: Dynamite action sequences and a great cast give this new Mission: Impossible the entertainment value and “for-all-ages” appeal that most other tentpole blockbusters only wish they had.
 The motorcycle/car-chase centerpiece is one of the best examples of vehicular mayhem I’ve ever seen on film.
 Tom Cruise is the definitive American action-star.
 However, his supporting cast of Renner, Pegg, Rhames, and Ferguson are almost as dynamite as the action.